rgugs/Coding_Notes/Git/common-commands.md

 `git commit -m "ADD MESSAGE HERE"` - Adds commit description to all files about to be pushed.

 `git push origin main` Pushes main branch of local to main branch of remote repository

+`git rm --cached <file>` Removes the file from the index while keeping it on your local file system